Shelby219/Taskio_gamified_task_app/README.md

 ## Problem it Solves

+- The app is made to simplify our daily tasks schedule and build good habits.
-List making, note taking reminders and scribbles are common with a lot of people.
-Whilst just another list/task tracking app is an ok idea, a gamified version just adds a modern day fun spin on a standard task tracker.
+- A gamified version just adds a modern-day fun spin on a standard task tracker.
+- We at Taskio believe in the power of setting good goals and pushing ourselves forward.

 ## Initial Idea